-For more information, see parts D and F of this question.
+For more information, see parts E and G of this question.

 A dividend from a New Zealand company may also carry New Zealand imputation credits.
 An Australian resident cannot claim any New Zealand imputation credits on an Australian tax return.

 All foreign income, deductions and foreign tax paid must be translated (converted) to Australian dollars before you complete this item.
-More information on how to translate your foreign income, deductions and foreign tax paid is available on our website or you can phone the Personal Infoline (see the inside back cover) to get information about the exchange rates.
+More information on how to translate your foreign income, deductions and foreign tax paid is available on our website or you can phone the Individual Infoline (see the inside back cover) to get information about the exchange rates.

 If you are a temporary resident the only foreign income you will need to show at this item is income that you earned from foreign employment while a temporary resident.
 Follow part B of this question to determine how much of this foreign employment income you should report.
-Refer to page 14 in TaxPack 2008 for the definition of a temporary resident and details of the exemption.
+Refer to page 98 in TaxPack 2009 for the definition of a temporary resident and details of the exemption.

-- Payslips; foreign tax assessments; and company, partnership and trust distribution advices - Details of any expenses you incurred in earning your foreign income - Details of any allowable foreign losses from previous years - Notepaper to help you to work out the amounts you need to show on your tax return - You and your shares 2008 (NAT 2632) - How to claim a foreign tax credit 2008 (NAT 2338) - Taxation Ruling TR 96/15 Income tax: foreign tax credit system: issues relating to the practical application of section 23AG.
+- Payslips; foreign tax assessments; and company, partnership and trust distribution advices - Details of any expenses you incurred in earning your foreign income - Details of any allowable foreign losses from previous years - Notepaper to help you to work out the amounts you need to show on your tax return - You and your shares 2009 (NAT 2632) - Guide to foreign income tax offset rules (NAT 72923) - Taxation Ruling TR 96/15 Income tax: foreign tax credit system: issues relating to the practical application of section 23AG.
 If you received income from foreign employment, you may need this ruling to work out whether we consider that you were continuously employed if you took a break in foreign employment.
 This is important in working out whether the income is exempt from tax.

-The publications and rulings listed above are available on our website or to find out how to get printed copies, see the inside back cover.
+The publications and rulings listed above are available on our website.